bregman-arie/infraform/README.md

 Scenario file is one that ends with `.ifr` or `ifr.j2` suffix.
 It uses the YAML format with the following directives:

 ```
 description:  # the description of the scenario
 platform:     # the platform or tool to use (e.g. terraform, ansible, shell, python, etc.)
 files:        # the files to copy to the workspace to be used during the execution of the scenario
  - file1
  - file2
  - directory1
 vars:         # variables which will be used for executing the scenario
   x: 2
   y: 'value'
+dockerfile: | # used for building an image and running a container using that image
+ ...
 ```

 Infraform provides you with a couple of built-in scenarios you can list with `ifr list`<br>